-Middle Grades Math
+STEM

-As with the Department’s attention to early literacy and its relationship to rollout of a revised ELA/Literacy Curriculum Framework, our efforts to improve instruction in middle grades mathematics will be grounded in a set of comprehensive supports to districts designed to help educators access and unpack the revised learning standards in the Mathematics Curriculum Framework to ensure students meet these standards.
-We have preliminarily identified as a focus deepening educators’ understanding of mathematical rigor, as discussed in the Massachusetts Curriculum Framework as a balanced approach between procedural, conceptual, and applied learning/tasks and supporting educators to represent this balance in lesson and unit design.
-Specific to mathematics instruction in the middle grades, we intend to facilitate professional learning opportunities (e.g., regional networks, statewide professional development offerings) on how to support students to reason abstractly and quantitatively and make use of structure (two of the eight Standards for Mathematical Purpose included in the Mathematics Curriculum Framework), skills that we believe will help students develop the balance between procedure, concept, and application they will need to meaningfully engage in advanced mathematics coursework in high school and beyond.
-Further, we anticipate supporting educators to understand the vertical progression of the standards from the early grades through the middle grades so educators understand the progression of mathematical concepts in the standards and how to prepare students for what they will need to know and be able to do in the next grade.
+The state academic standards in STEM are defined in the Science and Technology/Engineering Curriculum Framework (2016), Mathematics Curriculum Framework (2017), and Digital Literacy and Computer Science Curriculum Framework (2017).
+To well support students in meeting these academic standards, DESE has focused on identifying well-aligned curricular materials in these content areas and working to increase the access of educators to these materials and the professional learning to support them in skillfully implementing in their classrooms to support all their students in achieving academic success.
+DESE has provided professional networking opportunities to support district leaders in this process.
+Additionally, DESE has partnered with organizations that can support educators directly in the field with high-quality curriculum implementation support through professional development, coaching, and professional learning communities.

 The Department has been consistently focused on the equity implications and possibilities for Title IIA.
 Nationally, the bulk of Title IIA funding – up to 75 percent – is spent on professional development and class-size reduction, with little data as to how impactful these activities are in improving educator effectiveness.
 We see this trend in Massachusetts, documented in an analysis of Title IIA applications facilitated by SRI International.
 The state FY17 Title IIA application required districts to indicate what student and/or educator outcome data they intended to use to measure the effectiveness of grant expenditures.
 The Department conducts Title IIA monitoring and places a focus on equity.
 For example, in addition to existing indicators addressing equitable distribution of in-field and effective teachers, Massachusetts added indicators to ensure that districts are implementing quality induction and mentoring and educator evaluation systems, and to identify exemplary districts or those needing technical assistance.
 In the technical assistance sessions, Department staff reinforces the connection between Title IIA and equity, such as how Title IIA funds can support the access of students with disabilities to effective educators under ESSA.
-Massachusetts’s Title IIA application and review process will further promote equity and development of more effective educators beginning in FY18.
-For example, the Title IIA application approval will be tied to a district’s submission of an approvable equity plan.
+Massachusetts’s Title IIA district application includes an assurance for all districts to confirm that they have reviewed their Student Learning Experience data and have begun to address any equity gaps.
+In addition, districts are monitored based on the Public School Monitoring six-year cycle.
+As part of this monitoring, districts are required to identify and address any disparities that result in low-income students, students of color, English learners, and students with disabilities being taught at higher rates than other students by lower rated, inexperienced, or out-of-field teachers.
+ESEA § 1111(g)(1)(B).
+Districts must address: 1) How it is closing any inequities in the rates at which low-income students, students of color, English learners, and students with disabilities are taught by lower rated, out-of-field, or inexperienced teachers?
+2) To what extent are the district’s plans to address inequities based on data?

 Furthermore, Massachusetts intends to leverage the ESSA provision allowing SEAs to allocate up to three percent of Title IIA funds toward a state initiative for principals and teacher leaders.
-ESE will fund principal and teacher ambassador fellowships, designed to strengthen the principal pipeline and build principals’ effectiveness in supporting implementation of curriculum standards and supporting administrators’ efficacy in the educator evaluation standards of effective administrative leadership.
+DESE is supporting principal and teacher ambassador fellowships, designed to strengthen the principal pipeline and build principals’ effectiveness in supporting implementation of curriculum standards and supporting administrators’ efficacy in the educator evaluation standards of effective administrative leadership.